JetBrains/kotlin/HACKING.md

 $ ./gradlew sanity 2>&1 | tee log
 ```

 For a longer, more thorough testing build the complete build.
-Make sure you are runing it on a osx.
+Make sure you are running it on a macOS.

 Have a complete build: